ETC100/Determine-probe-coverage-by-Portion/README.md

 KCTD15:NM_001129994.1	KCTD15:NM_001129994.1:EX7	CRUK0060:KCTD15:NM_001129994.1:EX7:19:34303797:34303797:C:T:c.C796T:p.R266W:minor:nonsynonymous:lung:KCTD15:
 '''
 ```
-1. As for the first class, we only need to join the mutation togther into determined interval, with several tens externsion.
-2. As for the second class, read the data and also join them as candidate interval, while cut all determined intervals out.

 # Step3, select candidate intervals and add them to your interval set.
 1. Calculate how many patients covered by the determined intervals, and start to calculate the contribution of candidate intervals to your patients.